1775–1795 in Western fashion: Enlightenment concept of "fashion"

 According to some historians, it was at this time when the concept of fashion, as it is known today, was established (others date it much earlier).
 Prior to this point, clothes as a means of self-expression were limited.
-Guild-controlled systems of production and distribution and the sumptuary laws made clothing both expensive and difficult to acquire for the majority of people.
+Previously, guild-controlled systems of production and distribution and the sumptuary laws made clothing both expensive and difficult to acquire for the majority of people.
 However, by 1750 the consumer revolution brought about cheaper copies of fashionable styles, allowing members of all classes to partake in fashionable dress.
-Thus, fashion begins to represent an expression of individuality.
+Thus, fashion began to express the self.

 French Revolution

 As the radicals and Jacobins became more powerful, there was a revulsion against high-fashion because of its extravagance and its association with royalty and aristocracy.
 It was replaced with a sort of "anti-fashion" for men and women that emphasized simplicity and modesty.
 The men wore plain, dark clothing and short unpowdered hair.
 During the Terror of 1794, the workaday outfits of the sans-culottes symbolized Jacobin egalitarianism.